Originally published 3-5-2019

 Efficiency

-Crystalline: 18-22% and up to 23%+ at the very top end.
-More commonly in the 15-18% range for mass-produced cells, a value that can drop to 8-15% once cells get cut to make small,
+Crystalline Silicon: 18-22% and up to 24%+ at the top end.
+This value can drop to 8-15% once cells are cut to make small, sub-25W panels.

 Amorphous Silicon: A real-world performance average of 6% with lab results up to 12%.